jojule/spreadsheet/README.markdown

 The widget shows a spreadsheet - either from XLS file or by setting the cell contents programmatically.

-This version is very limited and should be considered to be an early alpha -version.
+This version is very limited and should be considered to be "pre-alpha" -version.
 Try out the demo to see if it would be useful for you.
 I mainly built it for an upcoming presentation.

 SpreadsheetView class should be also usable in GWT without Vaadin Framework, but then you must implement SpreadsheetModel by yourself.